SEMAGLUTIDE INJ,SOLN

 - History or presence of pancreatitis (except when cause is known and no longer presents a risk)

-- Type 1 diabetes (unless followed by a diabetes specialist for careful supervision)
+- Type 1 diabetes (unless followed by a diabetes specialist under careful supervision)

-- Known PDR, severe NPDR, clinically significant ME, or DME (unless risks/benefits discussed, documented in EHR with monitoring plans, and eye specialist informed at initiation)
+- Known PDR, severe NPDR, clinically significant ME, or DME unless risks/benefits discussed with patient, documented in EHR with monitoring plans/follow-up with informed eye specialist at initiation

 - Known pregnancy